-Multiple periodic stats loggers can be created to log different stats or to create a log at different intervals (such as logging cumulative operations statistics every hour).
-To create a new log, use the existing stats logger as a template to get reasonable settings, including rotation and retention policy.
+Multiple Periodic Stats Loggers can be created to log different statistics or to create a log at different intervals (such as logging cumulative operations statistics every hour).
+To create a new log, use the existing Stats Logger as a template to get reasonable settings, including rotation and retention policy.

-- 1. Run dsconfig by repeating steps 1-3 in "To Enable the Periodic Stats Logger" on page 137 (the previous procedure). - 2.
-From the Plugin management menu, choose the option to create a new plugin. - 3.
-From the How to Create a New Plugin menu, enter to use an existing plugin as a template. - 4.
-Enter the number for the existing periodic stats logger to use it as a template. - 5.
+- 1. Run dsconfig by repeating steps 1-3 in To Enable the Periodic Stats Logger. - 2.
+From the Plugin management menu, enter the number to create a new plug-in.

+- 3. From the How to Create a New Plugin menu, enter t to use an existing plug-in as a template. - 4.
+Enter the number corresponding to the existing stats logger as a template. - 5.
 Next, enter a descriptive name for the new stats logger.
 For this example, type Stats Logger-10s. - 6.
 Enter the log file path to the file.
 For this example, type logs/dsstats2.csv. - 7.
-On the Periodic Stats Logger Plugin menu, make any other changes to your logger.
+On the Periodic Stats Logger Plugin menu, make any other change to your logger.
 For this example, change the log-interval to 10s, and the suppress-if-idle to false.
-When finished, enter f to save and apply the configuration.

-8. You should now see two loggers dsstats.csv and dsstats2.csv in the logs directory.
+When finished, enter f to save and apply the configuration. - 8.
+You should now see two loggers dsstats.csv and dsstats2.csv in the logs directory.

-Configuring a Custom Periodic Stats Logger
+Adding Custom Logged Statistics to the Periodic Stats Logger

-You can add custom statistics based on any attribute in an entry under en=monitor using the Custom Logged Stats object.
+You can add custom statistics based on any attribute in any entry under cn=monitor using the Custom Logged Stats object.
 This configuration object provides powerful controls for how monitor attributes are written to the log.
 For example, you can extract a value from a monitor attribute using a regular expression.
+Newly created Custom Logged Stats will automatically be included in the Periodic Stats Logger output.

-Besides allowing a straight passthrough of the values using the 'raw' statistic-type, you can configure attributes to be treated as a counter (where the interval includes the difference in the value since the last interval), an average, a minimum, or a maximum value held by the attribute during the interval specified.
+Besides allowing a straight pass-through of the values using the 'raw' statistic-type, you can configure attributes to be treated as a counter (where the interval includes the difference in the value since the last interval), an average, a minimum, or a maximum value held by the attribute during the specified interval.
 The value of an attribute can also be scaled by a fixed value or by the value of another monitor attribute.

-Custom third-party server extensions that were written using the UnboundID Server SDK can also expose interval statistics using the Periodic Stats Logger.
-The extension must first implement the SDK's MonitorProvider interface and register the provider with the server.
+Note: Custom third-party server extensions that were written using the Server SDK can also expose interval statistics using the Periodic Stats Logger.
+The extension must first implement the SDK's MonitorProvider interface and register with the server.
 The monitor attributes produced by this custom MonitorProvider are then available to be referenced by a Custom Logged Stats object.

-To illustrate how to configure a Custom Period Stats Logger, the following procedure reproduces the built-in "Consumer Total GB" column that shows up in the output when the included-resource-stat property is set to memory-utilization on the Periodic Stats Logger.
+To illustrate how to configure a Custom Logged Statistics Logger, the following procedure reproduces the built-in "Consumer Total GB" column that shows up in the output when the included-resource-stat property is set to memory-utilization on the Periodic Stats Logger.
 The column is derived from the total-bytes-used-by-memory-consumers attribute of the cn=JVM Memory Usage, cn=monitor entry as follows: